darenliang/darenliang.com/content/posts/generating-images-with-serverless.md

 which utilizes a vast edge network and supports [0 ms cold starts](https://blog.cloudflare.com/eliminating-cold-starts-with-cloudflare-workers/).

-Writing a serverless function for this task didn't seem too difficult, but I've quickly ran into some issues.
+Writing a serverless function for this task didn't seem too difficult, but I quickly ran into some issues.

 ## Using node-canvas

 Modern browsers are equipped with the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) which makes it extremely easy to create 2D graphics.
-Although this API is meant to be used in the browser, Automattic (the makers of Wordpress) has an implementation of Canvas for Node.js called [node-canvas](https://github.com/Automattic/node-canvas).
+Although this API is meant to be used in the browser, Automattic (the maker of WordPress) has an implementation of Canvas for Node.js called [node-canvas](https://github.com/Automattic/node-canvas).

 However, using node-canvas has a number of problems.